If you want to get a good look on 3D graphic from all sides, use arrow keys on your keyboard to

 · White (inverted gray palette)

-Inverting colors: If the 3D graphics is in a Mesh mode, you can invert it colors by choosing Invert colors menu option from the context or main menu.
-By mot palettes, it will provide the
+Inverting colors: If the 3D graphics is in a Mesh mode, you can invert its colors by choosing Invert colors menu option from the context or main menu.
+For most palettes, it will provide the

-graphics with the light colors for the values around 0, making the graphics much more printer-friendly.
+graphics with the lighter colors for the lower values, making the graphics much more printer-friendly.